eepyeunomia/PyPrompt/README.md

 For version 2.0 of PyPrompt, I am planning to make new engine NOT based on Termithon for once!

-When v2 releases, this repo will be read only and archived!
+When v2 releases, this repo will be read only and archived! (update july 2023: maybe ill abandon this idek bro)

 ## Run this in your PC